Did you know that you should be cleaning your bath toys on a regular basis to keep mold

 How To Clean Bath Toys Using The Washing Machine

-Another way to clean bath toys weekly is to use your washing machine.
+Another way to clean bath toys likely is to use your washing machine with clean water.
 With kids, you might be doing laundry daily, so it shouldn’t be too hard to find a load of clothes to throw some bath toys in with.

 Rinse the toys properly and allow them to air dry.

 Just as when you sanitize your baby bottles for newborns, you can sanitize and disinfect bath toys using boiling water as well.

 This is something you can do after you have cleaned the bath toys because this is simply a